suprajasridhara/scion/doc/protocols/sigprefixlist/PublishingListNode.md

 # Publishing List Node
 The Publishing List Node (PLN) is responsible for discovering [PCNs](./PublishingConsensusNode.md).
 It uses a gossip protocol with other PLN instances near it and accumulates a list of PCNs over time.
-PCNs register their persence with a PLN they are configured with on start up.
+PCNs register their presence with a PLN they are configured with on start up.
 [MSs](./MappingService.md) and PCNs pull these lists when they need to find a PCN to communicate with.

 ## Deployment
 To deploy a PLN instance run the following command from [go/pln](../../../go/pln) folder